Search For Differential Fluid That Fit Your Vehicle

 1. 1

-Check Your Owner's Manual for the Correct Viscosity Grade
+Check Your Owner's Manual for the Correct Viscosity and Type

 2. 2

-If your vehicle has a limited-slip differential, the fluid must contain friction modifiers or you'll need to add a separate friction modifier additive.
-Using regular gear oil in a limited-slip differential causes chatter, binding, and premature clutch pack wear.
-Look for fluids labeled "LS" or "Limited-Slip" or add the appropriate friction modifier.
+If your vehicle has a limited-slip differential, you must use fluid specifically designed for limited-slip operation or add a friction modifier additive.
+Regular gear oil in a limited-slip differential will cause chatter, noise, and premature clutch wear.
+Look for "Limited Slip" on the label.

 3. 3